sds/scss-lint/README.md

 rely on its exit status code to indicate whether a lint actually requires attention.

-### Extending Configurations

-The `inherit_from` directive allows a configuration file to inherit settings from another configuration file.
-The file specified by `inherit_from` is loaded and then merged with the settings in the current file (settings in the current file overrule those in the inherited file).

 ### Excluding Files

 The `exclude` directive allows you to specify a glob pattern of files that